lvl0nax/test_checkout/README.md

-Install rpsec gem, than you can start specs with the default command.
+Install RSpec gem, then you can start specs with the default command.

 ```
 ➜  checkout_promo git:(master) ✗ rspec